YourOnly-One/content/way/en-ph/blog/posts/2017/20170406-how-we-ought-to-pray.md

 ## Parts of A Meaningful Prayer

-In the example prayer <bdo dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤔𐤅𐤏</bdo> (Yahushua) gave, a lot of things were very clear.
+In the example prayer <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤔𐤅𐤏</bdi> (Yahushua) gave, a lot of things were very clear.
 Let's analyse each and establish a common ground.

 ### Praise Our Father and His Name